MicrosoftDocs/learn/learn-pr/azure/deploy-aspnet-apps-azure-app-service-pipelines/includes/2-azure-pipelines-github-repos.md

 A job is a series of tasks that execute sequentially on the same underlying host.
 Azure Pipelines identifies the appropriate operating system and software to be included on this host based on the job's setting that you specify.

 > [!NOTE]
 > You can export reusable elements of your pipeline into templates.
 Azure Pipelines include several predefined templates.
-For example, in this module, you’ll generate the build pipeline by using the **ASP.NET** template.
+For example, in this module, you'll generate the build pipeline by using the **ASP.NET** template.

 ### Variables